valeIT/valeIT.github.io/_posts/2017-07-11-Migrating-off-FGTranslator.markdown

 ---

-[^1]: Weird enough the link gives you a 404 if it's written as: https://translate.yandex.com/developers/
+[^1]: Weird enough the link gives you a 404 if it's written as https://translate.yandex.com/developers/